AHN Guidelines for Interviewing Homestay Hosts

 Before the interview can be conducted you must first ensure that you are prepared and have all the relevant information printed out and filed to take with you.
 This should include:

-By the time of the interview you should already have an understanding of the host’s Profile.
-The checklist for any new host house inspection can be customised with any further questions specific to your needs.
-MAKE SURE THE HOST SEES THE CHECKLIST BEFORE THE INTERVIEW.
+You should already have an understanding of the Host’s profile before the interview is conducted.
+The checklist for any new Host house inspection can be customised with any further questions specific to your needs.

-Additionally, you will need to be familiar with all related documentation and be able to discuss this with the host and be able to answer questions.
+Additionally, you will need to be familiar with all relevant AHN documentation so you are able to discuss this with the Host and answer any questions they may have.
 You may also wish to take a copy of the following documentation with you for reference:

-Finally, make sure you check your journey to the house so you don’t get lost and always carry a mobile telephone and the host applicant’s telephone number for general contact.
+Finally, make sure you plan out the route to the Host’s address so you don’t get lost.
+Always have a mobile telephone and the Host’s telephone number on hand for general contact.

 Dynamics of Interviewing

-During the interview you should take particular care when filling out the host Interview Checklist to ensure that all fields are completed accurately.
-You should also pay particular attention to the Selection Criteria for the Recruitment of Homestay Hosts, but always remember that the contents of your file should be kept private unless you decide to share relevant documentation.
-This is at the supervisor’s discretion.
+Take particular care when filling out the Host interview checklist to ensure that all fields are completed accurately.
+You should also pay particular attention to the AHN Selection Criteria for the Recruitment of Homestay Hosts, but always remember that the contents of your file should be kept private unless you decide to share relevant documentation (this is at the Host Manager’s discretion).

-The exact format and order of the interview is also at the supervisor’s discretion provided all fields are completed on the interview checklist.
+The exact format and order of the interview is at the Host Manager’s discretion, provided all fields are completed on the interview checklist.
 The following are some general guidelines for conducting the interview:

-• note the group dynamics and the way in which people interact
+• Note the family’s group dynamics and the way in which people interact.

-• stay focused and direct the interview according to your schedule and aims.
-A directed interview will give the most information
+• Stay focused and direct the interview according to your schedule and aims.
+A directed interview will produce the most information.

-• an interview should be more than just a question and answer session, it should be a friendly, professional conversation and an exchange of information
+• An interview should be more than just a question and answer session; it should be a friendly, professional conversation focusing on an exchange of information.

 Techniques